MJafarMashhadi/Haplophysh/README.md

 ### What is it?
 Experimenting with some convolutional and recurrent neural net architectures with word and character embeddings to detect phishing URLs.
 This is the project I did for Network Security course in winter 2020.
+You can check out a one-page extended abstract which summarises the key points of this project [here](ExtendedAbstract.pdf).

 ### What did you learn?
 First thing I learned is that *it works*.
 Phishing pages DO give themselves away in their URLs alone.